Houn Jiyu-Kennett

-Hōun Jiyu-Kennett (Japanese: 法雲慈友ケネット, 1 January 1924 – 6 November 1996), born Peggy Teresa Nancy Kennett, was a British roshi most famous for having been the first female to be sanctioned by the Sōtō School of Japan to teach in the West.
+Hōun Jiyu-Kennett (Japanese: 法雲慈友ケネット, 1 January 1924 – 6 November 1996), born Peggy Teresa Nancy Kennett, was a British Buddhist abbess most famous for having been the first female rōshi to be sanctioned by the Sōtō School of Japan to teach in Western countries.

 Biography

 Early years

 Hōun Jiyu-Kennett was born as Peggy Teresa Nancy Kennett in St Leonards-on-Sea, Sussex, England on January 1, 1924.
 As a young woman she found herself questioning gender roles in society and grew to become disillusioned with Christianity.
 She studied medieval music at Durham University and then received a scholarship to Trinity College of Music in London, England.
 Though attracted to Buddhism, she felt during this period that she was called to serve the Church of England as a priest.
 However, church policies at the time did not allow women to be ordained, and this enhanced her previous disillusionment with Christianity.

 Training at Sojiji

 She first became interested in Theravada Buddhism during this period of questioning and searching, joining the London Buddhist Vihara.
-In 1954 she joined the London Buddhist Society, where she continued her Buddhist studies and lectured.
+In 1954, she joined the London Buddhist Society, where she continued her Buddhist studies and lectured.
 While there, she met the scholar D.T.
 Suzuki, and developed a strong interest in Rinzai Zen Buddhism.
 In 1960, when chief abbott Kōho Keidō Chisan Zenji of Sojiji in Japan came to the society, she was asked to make the arrangements for his stay.
 Koho asked if she would consider becoming his student back in Japan.
 She accepted the offer, and two years passed before she arrived at Sojiji to study Soto Zen Buddhism under him.

 In January 1962, Kennett traveled to Malaysia to accept an award she had been honored with for setting a Buddhist hymn, "Welcome Joyous Wesak Day" by Sumangalo, to music.
 Before leaving for Japan, Kennett was ordained a novice nun by Venerable Seck Kim Seng (釋金星; Shì Jīnxīng) in the Linji Chan school and given the Buddhist name Jiyu (慈友, Cíyou in Chinese, Jiyu in Japanese) meaning compassionate friend.

 Jiyu-Kennett arrived in Japan in 1962, where she was also ordained in the Soto-school, and trained at Sōjiji from 1962 to 1963.
 Formally, Kōho Keidō Chisan Zenji was her teacher, but practically, one of Keido Zenji's senior officers, Suigan Yogo roshi, was her main instructor, because 'Keido Zenji was often preoccupied with administrative affairs.
 She received Dharma transmission twice, from Kōho Keidō Chisan Zenji on May 28, 1963, but also from Suigan Yogo.

-While training at Sōjiji, Kōho Keidō Chisan let her take care of westerners who were interested in Zen training, mostly from American military bases, and she "developed a regular programme of teaching and meditation to nurture their growing interest in Zen."
+While training at Sōjiji, Kōho Keidō Chisan let her take care of westerners who were interested in Zen training, mostly from American military bases, and she "developed a regular programme of teaching and meditation to nurture their growing interest in Zen".
 Eventually, she received the official title of "Foreign Guest Hall Master" from Keido Chisan.